morgenman/Computer-Science/Spring 2022/Algorithms/Algorithms.md

 			* If they both found values, swap
 			* Do it again
 			* Once they cross/meet/reach the end, stop scanning
-				* swap l value with pivot
+				* If l found a value, swap l value with pivot
+			* Recursively call partition on each partition